-Role(s) Performance Please explain

-entitled to indicator

-incentive

-Monetary reward Other C-suite Officer Senior VP Global Supply Chain Improvements in efficiency - direct operations Improvements in waste water quality - supply chain Our VP of Global Supply Chain has an annual objective to meet our global water use reduction goal.
+Role(s) entitled to incentive Performance indicator Please explain Monetary reward Other C-suite Officer Chief Supply Chain Officer Improvements in efficiency - direct operations Improvements in waste water quality - supply chain Our Chief Supply Chain Officer has an annual objective to meet our global water use reduction goal.
 The efficiency target is 20% reduction in water use per ton of product by 2025.
 This efficiency metric was chosen as McCormick is not a large water user, and allows for growth within the business.
 Non- monetary reward No one is entitled to these incentives We do not offer non-monetary incentives for water-related issues.